“A Family Bank is a strategy to keep wealth in your family and keep it growing… from generation to generation.”

 Family Banks also provide a structure for mentorship and guidance.
 Who cares more about the family’s money than those who have been contributing to it?
-They help guide and direct younger family members, and encourage family members to live up to certain standards.
+Family Banks help guide and direct younger family members while encouraging all family members to live up to certain standards.

 The influence of a Family Bank goes far beyond finances.
 They can be causes for family reunions, instruments for charitable giving, and vehicles which carry the family values from generation to generation.

-- how to leave a legacy that lasts!
+- And how to leave a legacy that lasts!